 Class format is primarily lecture and discussion of assigned topics and cases.
 Students will be expected to brief case law and engage in discussion of weekly topics.
+There will be a guest speaker and an opportunity to virtually observe an administrative tribunal hearing.
 Weekly quizzes will be assigned on Canvas and will assist in learning the material.
 Students should also note that this is an accelerated class offering a traditional semester's course content in a more compressed time period.
 There is a fair amount of reading for the course although you generally do not read the entire decisions as most of the cases have relevant short excerpts.